 After completing the steps above you should Log out and log back into your laptop for the settings to take effect.

-Run your first docker images
+How to run your first docker images

 There are three ways to test if docker is working.